 5.2.4.
 Comparisons with observations.
 Global maps of observed surface air temperature for the first 7 years of the 1980's show measurable warming, compared to observations for 1951-1980, especially in central Asia, northern North America, the tropics, and near some sea ice regions [Hansen et al., 1987].
-There are general similarities between these observed patterns of warming and the model results (Plate 2); the magnitude of the warming is typically in the range 0.5-1.0 defined in Plate 1.
+There are general similarities between these observed patterns of warming and the model results (Plate 2); the magnitude of the warming is typically in the range $0.5-1.0\sigma$ defined in Plate 1.
 Perhaps a more quantitative statement could be made by using the observational and model data in detection schemes which optimally weight different geographical regions [e.g., Bell, 1982; Barnett, 1986].
-The significance of such comparisons should increase after data are svailable for the last few years of the 1980s, After Gate are evaluated by the maximum for your of the Wewver, information from the pattern of surface warming is limited by the fact that similar patterns can result from different climate forcings [Manabe and Wetherald, 1975; paper 2].
+The significance of such comparisons should increase after data are available for the last few years of the 1980s, which are particularly warm in the model.
+However, information from the pattern of surface warming is limited by the fact that similar patterns can result from different climate forcings [Manabe and Wetherald, 1975; paper 2].

 Comparisons of temperature changes as a function of height may be more diagnostic of the greenhouse effect, as mentioned earlier.
 Analysis of radiosonde data for the period 1960-1985 by Angell [1986] suggests a global warming of about 0.3°C in the 300 to 850-mbar region and a cooling of about 0.5°C in the 100 to 300-mbar and 50 to 100-mbar regions over that 25-year period.
-Although the warming in the lower troposphere and cooling in the stratosphere are consistent with our model results (Plate 4), the upper tropospheric [100-300 mbar cooling is ot.
-The temperature
+Although the warming in the lower troposphere and cooling in the stratosphere are consistent with our model results (Plate 4), the upper tropospheric (100-300 mbar) cooling is not.
+The temperature changes are about $0.5-1\sigma$ , based on the natural variability in the model and observations (Plate 1).
+Note that our illustrated model results are for the period 1980-1989.

-None of the climate models which have been applied to the greenhouse climate problem yield upper tropospheric cooling as found in observations by Angell [1966].
+None of the climate models which have been applied to the greenhouse climate problem yield upper tropospheric cooling as found in observations by Angell [1986].
 If this characteristic of the observations persists over the next several years, as the modeled temperature changes reach higher levels of mathematical significance, it will suggest either a common problem in the models or that we need to include additional climate forcing mechanisms in the analyses.
-Although the trend in the observations is not yet .dear, it is perhaps worthwhile to point out examples of mechanisms which could produce a discrepancy between model and observations.
+Although the trend in the observations is not yet clear, it is perhaps worthwhile to point out examples of mechanisms which could produce a discrepancy between model and observations.